 For starters, when everyone is warned ahead of time that you’ll be performing failover tests, then if the failover mechanisms fail during the tests, the repercussions shouldn’t be severe.

 Another advantage to performing scheduled testing is that doing so may give you the opportunity to hedge your bets a bit.
-Suppose for instance that you plan on testing the failover capabilities of a cluster that is hosting some virtualized SQL Servers.
+Suppose for instance that you on testing the failover capabilities of a cluster that is hosting some virtualized SQL Servers.
 Before the test begin, you could take the SQL databases offline as a way of helping to prevent any data corruption from occurring if the testing goes badly.

 In this type of situation, taking the SQL databases offline ahead of time wouldn’t affect the reliability of your tests because if you are only testing your ability to fail over a virtual server, then the applications running on the server are irrelevant to the test.
 Therefore, there is no reason why you can’t take some steps to protect your data before attempting a failover.